Inbibo/shift_docs/docs/integration_resources/resources/USD/usd.md

 The `UsdViewportGrab` node allows selecting the desired AOV or aspect ratio for the snapshot.

 >[!NOTE]
 > Linking the viewer to a node will cause a slight computational overhead to send the information to the workflow.
 This might cause a decrease in the smoothness of the interaction with the viewer.
 However, the linking status updates can be temporarily disabled by deselecting the *Active* option in the *Link* menu.
+While the stage is in [playback status](#playback-animated-stages) the linking status updates will be paused automatically.

 <!--